 The resort is down a small dirt road, outside of town, so the atmosphere is peaceful and serene.
 In fact, you can’t even reach the Mekong Lodge by car as the road is only wide enough for motorbikes and bicycles (don’t worry, they’ll send a boat to pick you up at the pier in Cai Be).

-The Mekong Lodge Resort is quite reasonably priced so don’t expect luxury here.
+The price at the Mekong Lodge Resort is quite reasonable so don’t expect luxury here.
 You’ll be staying in a bungalow under a mosquito net (although the air conditioning probably does a better job at keeping them away).
-Beds are comfortable, bathrooms are quite large, and an ample breakfast spread is included.
-Plus they have a large pool surrounded by greenery and an onsite spa – both are perfect for relaxing in the Mekong!
+The beds are comfortable, the bathrooms are quite large, and it includes an ample breakfast spread.
+Plus, they have a large pool surrounded by greenery and an onsite spa – both are perfect for relaxing in the Mekong!

 The Mekong Lodge provides complimentary bicycles and the location is ideal for exploring Cai Be.
 It’s just a 10-minute ride to the Cai Be floating market and Tan Phong island is just a short ferry ride away.

 If there is no availability at the Mekong River Lodge, you can try these other properties in Cai Be: